WesleyMcGinn/Simple-Websocket-Example/instructions.md

 If node.js is properly installed, you should see the version of node.js that you are using, which will be something like `v16.17.0`.

 Now, you will need to install websocket.
-Don't worry!
 This will be a lot easier than installing node.js.
 Just type the following into the Command Prompt:
 ```
 npm install ws
 ```